JanneMattila/some-questions-and-some-answers/q&a/azure_devops.md

 Azure Storage Account or Azure SQL from your pipeline, then you pretty much have two options:

-1. Use Microsoft hosted agent and temporarely change network rules
+1. Use Microsoft hosted agent and temporarily change network rules
 2. Use Self-hosted agent from network that has access to target resource

 If you're interested in option 1. then there are couple of additional